recanman/getmonero.dev/docs/cryptography/asymmetric/edwards25519.md

 ---
 title: Edwards25519 Elliptic Curve
+parent: Asymmetric Cryptography in Monero
+grand_parent: Cryptography in Monero
 ---

 # Edwards25519 Elliptic Curve

-!!! note
+{: .warning}
 Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.

-!!! note
+{: .note}
 This article is only about the underlying curve.
 Public key derivation and signing algorithm will be treated separately.

 Monero employs edwards25519 elliptic curve as a basis for its key pair generation.